 The BCI is responding to the critical need for practical, location-specific urban planning in partnership with communities across the emerging nations, which will significantly impact positively on physical health, mental wellbeing, and social cohesion outcomes.
 Good urban planning also has many positive impacts on the landscape, biodiversity, natural ecosystems and the vibrancy, health, liveability and sustainability of urban communities.

-We will develop a dynamic, adaptable long-term master plan framework – a blueprint for contemporary, sustainable, productive, healthy communities, adapted to their social, cultural, educational and technological needs, now and into the future.
+We have developed a dynamic, adaptable long-term master plan framework – a blueprint for contemporary, sustainable, productive, healthy communities, adapted to their social, cultural, educational and technological needs, now and into the future.

 The primary urban planning principles to be considered: